clearlysid/11ty-esbuild-starter/README.md

 ## How to build

 1. Clone this repo
-2. `npm i` to install all dependencies
+2. `npm install` to install all dependencies
 3. `npm start` to spin up a server
 4. `npm run build` will build the static site in the `_site` directory